 (d) Attend any post-job debriefing to capture any lessons learned discussion.
 Determine how (if) licensee incorporates applicable lessons learned into procedures, RWP process, etc.

-(e) Review the diving procedure and determine if it meets of intent of Regulatory Guide 8.38, Appendices A and B. See Information Notice 97-68, Loss of Control of Diver in a Spent Fuel Pool for further guidance.
+(e) Review the diving procedure and determine if it meets of intent of Regulatory Guide 8.38, Appendices A and B. See Information Notice 97-68, “Loss of Control of Diver in a Spent Fuel Pool” for further guidance.

 (f) Transuranics can be a potential airborne problem at plants with previous fuel performance problems (fuel leakers).
-See Information Notice 97-36, Unplanned Intakes By Worker of Transuranic Airborne Radioactive Materials and External Exposure Due to Inadequate Control of Work Note that while a plant (with a history of fuel leakers) may not have seen significant evidence of transuranics for years (on loose-contamination smears or routine air samples), alpha contamination may be incorporated into a corrosion layer on the interior surfaces of system components that carry primary system fluids.
+See Information Notice 97-36, “Unplanned Intakes By Worker of Transuranic Airborne Radioactive Materials and External Exposure Due to Inadequate Control of Work”.
+Note that while a plant (with a history of fuel leakers) may not have seen significant evidence of transuranics for years (on loose-contamination smears or routine air samples), alpha contamination may be incorporated into a corrosion layer on the interior surfaces of system components that carry primary system fluids.
 When these interior surfaces have be perturbed (by mechanical actions like scabbling), high levels of transuranic airborne activities have resulted in significant, unplanned worker intakes.

 (g) Review each planned special exposure to determine whether it meets the requirements of 10 CFR 20.1206.
 See Regulatory Guide 8.35, "Planned Special Exposures."